AndreyAkifyev/GazeEstimation2020/README.md

 This is my first computer vision project, hope you like it! =)

-Files model_x.pkl and model_y.pkl are pretrained SVR models for predicting the gaze vector using eye landmarks.
-Notebook sandbox.ipynb contains my attempts to extract features from dataset [UnityEyes](https://www.cl.cam.ac.uk/research/rainbow/projects/unityeyes/tutorial.html) and to train the SVR model with best hyperparameters.
+In the folder "models" you can find PupilNet and pretrained weights for it for pupil detection.
+Also there are pretrained SVR models for predicting gaze direction.
+Folder "notebooks" contains Jupyter notebooks with my attempts to train models.
+As training dataset I used [UnityEyes](https://www.cl.cam.ac.uk/research/rainbow/projects/unityeyes/tutorial.html).

-In the example.mp4 you can see how the eye tracker works.
+In the example.avi you can see how the eye tracker works.

 To install necessary libraries you may run:
 ```